phoebehala/web5_e-commerce/README.md

 ## General Information
 ### Idea / Motivation
-- To create an e-commerce website that is
+- To create an e-commerce website
 ### Purposes / Intentions
 - To consolidate the usage of redux, useState, useRef, react-router-dom
 - To work with API